hartenfels/style/README.md

 # Softlang Style That Works For Me™

 Simplified and cleaned-up version of the official Softlang style.
-Does what you mean, loads less random packages and doesn't require biblatex.
+Does what you mean, loads less random packages, doesn't crash when there's no citations and doesn't require biblatex.
 Windows and German are unsupported.

+If you want an example of how this looks, just run `make`.

 ## Usage